-Alternative Routes to Initial Certification, Master of Arts in Teaching in Teacher Education with a Concentration in French (P-12) (M.A.T.)
+Teacher Education, Master of Arts in Teaching with a Concentration in French (P-12) (M.A.T.)

 The Master of Arts in Teaching program is designed to allow degree candidates who have already completed an appropriate undergraduate major (determined by transcript review) to complete certification requirements while completing a master’s degree.